Arts & Sciences Award for Faculty Governance

 Arts & Sciences Faculty Award for Teaching Excellence

 These awards honor faculty members in Arts & Sciences who devote special efforts to teaching and inspiring their students through lectures, seminars, laboratories, independent studies, and mentoring.
-Faculty are nominated by student groups, and each award carries a cash amount applied as either a one-time salary stipend or as research support for the following year.
+Faculty are nominated by student groups.
+The student groups submit names to the Dean, who then invites the chair or director to prepare a nomination packet.
+Faculty nominees can be tenured, tenure-eligible, full-time non-tenure eligible, and part-time adjuncts.
+The award can be applied as either a one-time salary stipend or as professional development support for the following year.

 Thomas A. Graves, Jr. Award for Teaching Excellence